nishipatel5/website/README.md

 ## 🚀 Running Locally

+The link to the deployed project: https://purple-reggie-20.tiiny.site/index.html

-This project is **not deployed**.
-You can view it by opening the `index.html` file directly in your browser:
+For running the project locally, You can view it by opening the `index.html` file directly in your browser:

 ### Steps:
 1. **Clone the repository**: